Skip to main content

 Questionnaire design

 Food and You 2 uses a sequential mixed-mode approach involving an initial online stage, with non-respondents then followed up using a postal questionnaire.
 Therefore, the questionnaire is designed in such a way that it can be presented online and on paper.
 Like many other push-to-web surveys, the online version of the questionnaire is too long and complex to translate into an equivalent self-completion questionnaire suitable for postal administration.
 This means there are some differences between the online and postal questionnaires.
-To help address this limitation, two versions of the postal questionnaire are developed, thereby enabling more questions to be asked across the sample as a whole.
+To help address this limitation, in most waves up to two versions of the postal questionnaire are developed for each country, thereby enabling more questions to be asked across the sample as a whole.
 However, even with two versions of the postal questionnaire, there is insufficient space to include some of the online questions.

 Given the wide range of topic areas that the FSA and external stakeholders are interested in investigating, the issue of questionnaire length is considered throughout the questionnaire development period.
 Ipsos recommends that, in the interest of reducing drop-out rates, the online questionnaire should not take longer than 30 minutes for the average participant to complete and the postal questionnaires should not be more than 20 pages in length.
 This time limit for the online survey and page limit for the postal survey were recommended to minimise the risk of participants not completing the survey, and to minimise the risk of straight-lining (i.e. selecting the same answer consistently) when going through the survey.